shamim-12/TODO-LIST-APP/README.md

 # TODO-LIST-APP
-You can add a to do , delete it or mark it completed
+You can add a todo , delete it or mark it completed